Oyon84/Blog-Pages/active-directory-tiering-model-deployment-with-powershell.md

 - File (Use CSV input file)
 - Interactive (Use console to enter GPO name and admin level)

-For initial deployment its reconmended to use the File input method, check the CSV file and adjust to requirements for the organization.
+For initial deployment its recommended to use the File input method, check the CSV file and adjust to requirements for the organization.
 ```
 PS C:\Temp> .\Create-GPOs.ps1 C:\Temp\gpo-list.csv
 ```